Why This Hairless French Bulldog Litter Sparked Anger

 The French Bulldog has been one of the top 5 most popular dog breeds in the world.
 But a piece of recent news about the Frenchies has sparked anger in dog lovers.
 A new variety of this breed has been on verge of development for around a couple of years, which is called Hairless French Bulldog.

-A litter of Hairless French Bulldog was announced to be born in the UK.
+A litter of Hairless French Bulldogs was announced to be born in the UK.
 A hairless dog breed may seem attractive to most dog lovers but the bitter truth is that it comes with some serious health-related issues in Frenchies.

 Find out more about this news below.